sheetal-vartak/Capstone-Project-Predict-Heart-Disease/README.md

 ## Techniques to be used
 * LogisticRegression
+* LR L1 (Lasso)
+* LR L2 (Ridge)
 * Random Forest
 * SVM

 ## Expected Results
-The expectation is to detect heart disease as accurately as possible.
+The expectation is to find the features that negatively and positively affect the probability of Heart Disease as well as detect heart disease as accurately as possible.